dbos-inc/dbos-docs/docs/tutorials/using-prisma.md

 ---
 sidebar_position: 12
 title: Using Prisma
-description: Learn how to use Prisma schema and perform transactional updates
+description: Learn how to use Prisma with DBOS
 ---

-## Prisma Overview
 [Prisma](https://www.prisma.io/) is a popular open-source TypeScript ORM.
-The main idea is to define your application data models (entities) in [Prisma Schema](https://www.prisma.io/docs/orm/prisma-schema/overview), and then use Prisma to automatically generate [schema migrations](https://www.prisma.io/docs/orm/prisma-migrate/getting-started) as well as the corresponding [Prisma Client](https://www.prisma.io/docs/orm/prisma-client/setup-and-configuration/introduction) for you to manage your data.
+The main idea is to define your application data models (entities) in the [Prisma Schema](https://www.prisma.io/docs/orm/prisma-schema/overview), and then use Prisma to automatically generate [schema migrations](https://www.prisma.io/docs/orm/prisma-migrate/getting-started) as well as the corresponding [Prisma Client](https://www.prisma.io/docs/orm/prisma-client/setup-and-configuration/introduction) for you to manage your data.
 DBOS supports Prisma as an alternative to [Knex](https://knexjs.org/) and [TypeORM](https://typeorm.io) for transactional data management.

-## Usage
-DBOS supports essentially direct use of Prisma, but a few additional steps are necessary to generate schema migrations and the client, and use a transaction in the context of a workflow.

 ### Getting Started